+Observations

+Statistical analysis

+?

 Results and Discussion

 Impact of farming practices on soil chemical properties (Table 2)

 Soil pH

 The results on soil pH after the harvest of wheat revealed that a numerically lower pH was recorded in treatment T2 (GRDF) at 8.42, followed by T3 (Organic farming) with a value of 8.43.
 The highest pH was noted in T4 Zero Budget Natural Farming) at 8.57, which was slightly higher than conventional practice (8.56).
 Similarly, after wheat harvest, the pH ranged from 8.42 (T2) to 8.59 (T4).
 All values were remained statistically non-significant.